jonathanajith21/rocket-trajcetory-sim/README.md

 # Rocket Flight Trajectory Simulator

 A 1-DOF rocket flight simulator written in MATLAB (base, no toolboxes).
-It models a rocket's full vertical flight — launch, powered ascent, burnout, coast, apogee, and parachute recovery — and includes a static-stability check and a motor-selection study.
+It models a rocket's full vertical flight, launch, powered ascent, burnout, coast, apogee, and parachute recovery, and includes a static-stability check and a motor-selection study.
 Validated against OpenRocket.

 ## What it does